cjstoddard/epaper-status/README.md

 >
 > sudo crontab -e

-and add these lines to the file;
+and add this line to the file;

-> @reboot /home/chris/epaper-status/stat.sh >&1

 > */10 * * * * /home/chris/epaper-status/stat.sh >&1